punnypenguins/projectdelve/README.md

 ## Contributing

-If you notice any typos, know a project that hasn't been added yet, or have suggestions for the website, [**email me**](kgeerling@protonmail.com) with all the relevant information and I'll get back with you as soon as I can.
+TODO: link contributing section

-Section coming soon on how to contribute in various ways via GitHub.
+Alternatively, you can always [**email me**](kgeerling@protonmail.com) with relevant information and I'll get back with you as soon as I can.

 ## The Creator